-The common house fly is often called the "filth fly" because it can contaminate foods and surfaces every time it lands.
-If a fly sets itself down on the edge of your glass, it may have just flown over from a pile of trash, or even manure, or other waste.
+As their name indicates, houseflies are regularly found around the home.
+Because they breed and feed on human food and waste, they are generally found about anywhere that humans are.
+The common housefly is often called the "filth fly" because it can contaminate food and surfaces every time it lands.
+If a fly sets itself down on the edge of your glass, it may have just flown over from a pile of trash, manure, or other waste.

 Even the U.S. Department of Agriculture's Agricultural Research Service (USDA/ARS) description shows how filthy and disease-ridden this common pest can be:

-- House flies are about ¼ inch long.
+- Houseflies are about 1/4-inch long.

-- They are grayish in color.
+- They are grayish.

 - They have broad, dark stripes down the mid-section of their bodies.